About the course

 Although not essential it would be an advantage to be able to reflect on any school-based experience or experience working with young people in another context at interview.

 Our diverse partnership of schools & sixth form colleges across Devon and Somerset make us a great choice for Teacher Training in the South West.

-Most of our School Direct trainees are based at Uffculme School which is regularly among the top performing non-selective state schools in the South West.
-Uffculme School has been judges Outstanding by Ofsted in every inspection since 2007 and in 2017 was ranked 11th nationally for Progress 8.
+Most of our School Direct trainees are based at Uffculme School, which is regularly among the top performing non-selective state schools in the South West.
+Uffculme School has been judged Outstanding by Ofsted in every inspection since 2007, and in 2017 was ranked 11th nationally for Progress 8.
 Our diverse partnership of schools and sixth form colleges provide trainees with the opportunity to experience a variety of contexts, giving them the tools, skills and expertise they need to build highly successful careers.

 We offer trainees a bespoke programme combining the expertise of classroom practitioners with academic theory.
 Trainees can choose either a school or university based programme.
-67% of our 2017/18 trainees were rated as Outstanding and 100% of trainees successfully completed the course.
+72%of our 2018/19 trainees were rated as Outstanding.

-Our reputation for delivering high quality teacher training has resulted in our alliance schools seeking to appoint our trainees.
-In 2018 50% of our trainees secured employment in one of our Alliance schools and all trainees who sought employment secured a teaching post.
+Our reputation for delivering high quality teacher training has resulted in local schools seeking to appoint our trainees.
+In 2019, all of our trainees who sought employment secured a teaching post.